Traits of a successful business owner

-Humility is so important for a business owner to grow and reach their potential.
-We are constantly presented with learning opportunities in our work, the industry, competitors, our customers and our partners.
+Humility is so important for business owners to grow and reach their potential.
+We are constantly presented with learning opportunities in our work, the industry, competitors, our customers, and our partners.
 When a business owner has tuned these frequencies out and simply decided that their way is the only way, they’re directly preventing their business from getting better.

 This open-minded quality doesn’t mean that core values and principles shouldn’t be stuck to.
 In fact, the key to utilising an open-minded attitude is to have a good sense of what is and isn’t working in your business.
 Not all ideas will be good ones, so the successful business owner needs to be both receptive to new ideas, and a good filter of the poor ones!

 Today’s challenges are important, but they’ll soon be yesterday’s news.
 Planning and forecasting is absolutely crucial from a strategic and decision making perspective.
 Thinking months in advance or even a year ahead helps to get in front of those obstacles or challenges that will be faced.

 Rushing to catch up or respond to a challenge without foresight isn’t just tough, it can derail the business.
 Instead of being blindsided, successful business owners will have their financial, people, and product/service roadmap in place, using this planning to proactively work on the business.